menu

 Pauper

 Although things are still looking good in Pauper, specs may slow down for one more week until the end of DTK release events.
 From a financial perspective DTK brought us one interesting common.
 Anticipate will complete the long list of blue draw and selection spells.
-It may not be added into aggro blue-based decks but could be incorporated into control or combo decks to supplement Act on Impulse.
+It may not be added into aggro blue-based decks but could be incorporated into control or combo decks to supplement Impulse.

 The demand is currently higher than the supply hence a price in the 0.1-0.2 Tix range, but very soon we expect this card to be at a more respectable price for a common, probably around 0.01 Tix.
 Being from a 3rd large set gives Anticipate a slim chance to retain some value beyond bulk but only after the summer.